 Editing & Managing Forms

-The table shows information about each form’s status, together with state-dependent actions.
-In the listing above, we are logged in as admin.
+The table shows information about each form’s status.
 Some of the forms are unpublished (and not available to create documents from), but all the other forms are published and are available for use.

-The search in the top right corner allows you to refine the number of documents shown below and will accept either Form names or Created By searches.
+The search in the top right corner allows you choose whether you wish to see only your forms or all forms visible to you, and will accept either Form names or Created By searches.